seifosman420/COVID-Vaccination-Viz/README.md

 ### 2.3 The Need for Storytelling

 Traditional dashboards often present data without sufficient context, leading to misinterpretation.
-For instance, knowing that "Paper glued to the plate (press): 11.19%" represents a defect rate tells us little about its overall production impact.
+For instance, knowing that a defect affects "11.19%" of products tells us little about its overall production impact without understanding what percentage of total production experiences defects.
 Similarly, vaccination statistics require contextual framing to understand their implications for global health equity, variant emergence, and pandemic control.

 ---